All Together (2011 film)

 All Together (Et si on vivait tous ensemble?, literally "And If We All Lived Together?") is a 2011 French-German comedy film written and directed by Stéphane Robelin, and starring Jane Fonda and Geraldine Chaplin as participants of an alternate living experiment, that is observed by a graduate student played by Daniel Brühl.
 The film marks Fonda's first French-speaking role since starring in Jean-Luc Godard's film Tout Va Bien (1972).

-Filming took place over two months in Paris in summer 2010.
+Filming took place over two months in Paris in the summer of 2010.
 The film premiered on the closing night of the Locarno International Film Festival on 13 August 2011.
 It was released on DVD on 19 March 2013.

 Plot

 Jean (Bedos) is a romantic revolutionary, yet enjoys the spoils of a bourgeois lifestyle with his wife, Annie (Chaplin).
 Annie is a retired psychologist, who complains about not being able to see enough of her children and assorted grandchildren.
 Albert (Richard) is showing increasing signs of dementia; his energetic American wife Jeanne (Fonda) is a former university lecturer who is suffering from cancer but who assures her husband that she is cured, yet shops for a brightly-colored coffin.

 Widower Claude (Rich) is an aging womanizer with an appetite for pursuits with prostitutes.
 Knowing how lonely he is at home alone after a previous heart attack, Jean suggests that the five friends should live together in their house, an idea that appalls Annie.
 Claude suffers another heart attack from walking up too many flights of stairs, on the way to visiting one of his lady friends.
 Albert is also hospitalized after his beloved dog knocks him down during a walk, though he claims he slipped on the sidewalk.
 Unable to see his dog be given away, Jeanne and Albert hire Dirk (Brühl), a German ethnology student, to walk him instead.

 After seeing the sad conditions of Claude's retirement home, the friends decide to move in together on Jean's suggestion.
 Dirk, who has changed his thesis to reflect the condition of France's aging population, moves in with them as a caregiver.
 Meanwhile, Annie prepares to build a pool on her property in the hopes that it will attract her grandchildren.
 Jeanne becomes frustrated at Albert's worsening condition as he begins to forget that he is living with his friends instead of at his own home.
 Albert also speaks with Jeanne's doctor, who informs him that Jeanne's latest tests indicate that her cancer is not cured, but is worsening.